l0wigh/Fluorite/EVO2.md

     - [X] New tiled doesn't take focus if on floating windows
     - [X] Opening a swallowing windows gives focus back on master
     - [X] Switching monitors doesn't warp the cursor
+    - [X] Should not change focus based on mouse when switching toggling fullscreen
 - [X] Find how to do a proper refocus when reloading Xresources